 Driving in Scotland

 Scotland drives on the left side of the road and drivers should make themselves comfortable with this layout as quickly as possible.
 Drivers in Scotland are typically well-mannered and it is courteous to wave where a thank you to another driver is expected.
 There is little congestion in the nation outside the areas around Glasgow and Edinburgh.
-Check out our tips for driving in Britain before you leave.

 Electricity in Scotland